tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 With the PFX files produced, now we have to get them onto the nodes.

-The quickest solution, since I&#8217;m on the same network, is to open up a shared folder from my desktop temporarily and download to each of the 3 nodes.
+The quickest solution, since I'm on the same network, is to open up a shared folder from my desktop temporarily and download to each of the 3 nodes.
 From the [Install the Certificates][5] instructions, I create a script to install the certs and copy their second script to set permissions and drop those in the fileshare also.

 **Install my certs:**